Skip to main content

 EEPROM Programmer: Implementing Serial JSON-RPC API

-Describes the design and implementation of a JSON-RPC–based API for an Arduino EEPROM programmer, focusing on clean separation between protocol handling and application logic.
-Details the interaction between the Arduino firmware and the Python CLI used for control and data transfer.
-Concludes with validation against the XGecu reference programmer to ensure identical read and write behavior.
+A JSON-RPC API is implemented for the Arduino EEPROM programmer, with clean separation between protocol handling and application logic.
+The Arduino firmware exposes basic read/write primitives, while a Python CLI handles the business logic.
+Validation against the XGecu reference programmer confirms identical read and write behavior.

 EEPROM Programmer: Debugging Read Operations